CenturyLinkCloud/PublicKB/Release Notes/2018/2018-07-26-cloud-platform-release-notes.md

 We have removed the ability to provision Hyperscale servers from our "Create Server" page.

-On June 20, 2018, CenturyLink Cloud announced the retirement of our Hyperscale server type.
+On June 20, 2018, Lumen Cloud announced the retirement of our Hyperscale server type.
 For more information, please see our [FAQ](//www.ctl.io/knowledge-base/servers/hyperscale-eol-faqs/): [//www.ctl.io/knowledge-base/servers/hyperscale-eol-faqs/](//www.ctl.io/knowledge-base/servers/hyperscale-eol-faqs/)